 Silo was billed as the UKs first zero-waste restaurant when it took up residence in the North Laine a couple of years ago.
 With an emphasis on innovative food that respects the environment, Silo offers dishes that are not only delicious, but guilt-free too.

 39 Upper Gardner Street, Brighton, BN1 4AN

 Tucked away in the Lanes, this restaurant offers small plates which are big on flavour.
 Awarded a Bib Gourmand by Michelin and voted 24th in the National Restaurant top 100 list last year, your clients’ are sure to leave impressed by this tapas-style eatery.

 Just a stone’s throw away from the venue, the new-to-Brighton Polpo focuses on Venetian small plates including arancini, cicheti, meatballs and pizette.
 Tasty dishes (although perhaps a little on the small side), fantastic service and candle-lit shabby chic surroundings make Polpo a great choice for any foodie.

 Located just along the seafront from the Brighton Centre, and opposite the West Pier, the Salt Room is a modern seafood and grill restaurant.
 Depending on the weather you can sit inside or out and enjoy some of the best local produce we’ve tried.
 If you really want to impress, you can also try their private dining option.

 106 King’s Rd, Brighton, BN1 2FU

-Disagree or have any suggestions?
+Do you disagree with any of the above or have any further suggestions?
 Let us know in the comments below.